Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 You can call this listener for onResume if you want!

-"setProductStatusGotListener" calls, after queryPurchases()  is executed..
+"setProductStatusGotListener" called, after queryPurchases()  is executed..

 Our Library use RoomDB for you for your product....
 If you want to check product status